ugo-emekauwa/ucspe-power-control/README.md

 ## Parameters:
 #### `-IP`
-The **-IP** parameter is mandatory and specifies the IP address of the targeted UCSPE VM.
+The **IP** parameter is mandatory and specifies the IP address of the targeted UCSPE VM.
 A resolvable hostname for the targeted UCSPE will also be accepted for the value.

 ## Use Cases: